s19514tt/kadai08/README.md

 2.Download the file and excute

-3.change MySQL name and password
+3.Change MySQL name and password on python file

 ## Result